PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 0 9 * * 1-5 cd ~/research/automate && ./auto_single.sh > /dev/null
 ```

 The entry above will run `auto_single.sh` Monday thru Friday at 9 am.
 If `cron` is not available then consider `at`.
-One can also simply run the script manually when arriving or run it remotely.
+One can also simply run the script manually when arriving.

 ## Pipeline example script